Re-post

 salt and pepper

 Trim and cut round steak into approx. 4 inch slices ..If meat still seems thick, pound on both sides..Rub with olive oil and sprinkle with seasoned breadcrumbs, garlic, salt, pepper and Pecorino Romano cheese..
 Roll from wide end in toward center. .
-You can then cut in half for easier browning or leave as is making sure it will fit in your pot easily.
+You can then cut in half for easier browning or leave as is making sure it will fit in your pan easily.

 I use a toothpick to hold the braciole together until I am ready to tie with thread( I use light colored thread or cooking string )as it is easier to see when you are about to remove.).